Optimal exploration of random walks with local bias on networks: Random walks with local bias

-In Fig. \ref{Fig_3}, we present the analysis for all the non-isomorphic connected graphs with $N=4$.
+In this section, we analyze random walks with local bias in graphs with $N=4$ and $N=5$ nodes.
+Due to their relative simplicity, we can explore the whole configuration space of $\vec{\beta}$ and find those that minimize the value of the global time $\mathcal{T}$.
+For instance, the domain of $\vec{\beta}$ for a network with $N=4$ nodes has $3^4=81$ different configurations if $\beta_i\in\{-1,0,1\}$, whereas for $N=5$, $3^5=243$ configurations are possible.
+In these cases, the resulting random walk dynamics and their performance to explore the network can be evaluated efficiently using Eqs. (\ref{TauiSpect}) and (\ref{TauGlobal}).
+However, as the number of nodes in the graph increases, computing $\mathcal{T}$ for each configuration becomes a difficult task.
+Our findings for small graphs are reported in Figs. \ref{Fig_3} and \ref{Fig_4}. \\[2mm] In Fig. \ref{Fig_3}, we present the analysis for all the non-isomorphic connected graphs with $N=4$.
 In Fig. \ref{Fig_3}(a), we show the values of the global time $\mathcal{T}$ (sorted in decreasing order) for each configuration of $\vec{\beta}$ for a particular network presented as inset.
 The global time $\mathcal{T}_{\mathrm{unbiased}}$ for the unbiased case is presented with a dashed line, three optimal configurations with $\mathcal{T}_{\mathrm{optimal}}$ minimizing $\mathcal{T}$ are shown with blue dots whereas the unbiased dynamics is presented with a black dot.
 Here, it is worth noticing that exploring the whole domain of $\vec{\beta}$, it is possible to find configurations more effective to reach all the nodes of the network than the unbiased random walk, these cases have values $\mathcal{T}<\mathcal{T}_{\mathrm{unbiased}}$, i.e., with values below the dashed line.
 Another important finding is that optimal strategies for the local bias are not always unique.
 In Fig. \ref{Fig_3}(b), we illustrate the multiplicity of configurations with minimal $\mathcal{T}$ for all the non-isomorphic connected networks with $N=4$ (the 6 networks $\mathcal{G}_1,\,\mathcal{G}_2,\ldots,\mathcal{G}_6$ were obtained from \cite{ConnectedGraphs}), where we represent the graphs with different types of nodes according to the values $\vec{\beta}$ for the optimal configurations with $\mathcal{T}_{\mathrm{optimal}}$.
 For instance, in our example in inset (a) we have the graph $\mathcal{G}_3$.
 In this case, three optimal configurations with $\vec{\beta}=(\beta_1,\beta_2,\beta_3,\beta_4)$ are obtained with $\beta_1\in\{-1,0,1\}$, $\beta_2=-1$, $\beta_3=\beta_4=0$. \\[2mm] In addition, in Fig. \ref{Fig_3}(b) we can see that there exists nodes unaltered by the bias.
 In these nodes (represented as pie charts) $\beta_i \in \{-1,0,1\}$.
 These particular nodes fulfill the following condition valid for connected undirected networks: \begin{itemize} \item[] If all the neighbors of the node $i$ have the same degree $k$, then

 In this manner, the pass from $i$ to its neighbor $j$ is independent of $\beta_i$. \end{itemize} This condition is observed in two particular nodes in $\mathcal{G}_5$ in Fig. \ref{Fig_3}(b).
 In addition, if a node $i$ has only one neighbor, $k_i=1$, then